Can I Keep COBRA When My New Employer Offers Health Insurance?

 You may not have COBRA continuation and another insurance at the same time

-If your previous employer has more than 20 employees and you were on their group health policy you would be eligible to keep your work insurance for a short while after you stopped working there.
-When you continue, your continue COBRA lasts for up to 18 months.
-You may stay on COBRA as long as you do not obtain other insurance or become covered under your new employer’s health insurance.
+If your previous employer has more than 20 employees and you were on their group health policy, you would be eligible to keep your work insurance for 18 months after you stopped working there.
+You may stay on COBRA as long as you do not obtain a secondary insurance plan or become covered under your new employer’s health insurance.

 The federal government’s COBRA law allows workers to continue on the same plan they had when they working.
 It is meant to bridge the gap, with the same health benefits, until the next comprehensive, major medical health plan is available.